tezos-checker/checker/docs/uniswap.md

 kit_to_return = kit_bought
 ```

-QQ: Are we OK with this operation leaving the contract without any kit?
-Is that even possible or is that prevented in a way I am missing?

 ## Selling Kit

 First things first: if `last_level < now`, it means that this is the first time that the uniswap contract is touched in this block, so we update `kit_in_tez_in_prev_block` to the price observed now, and set `last_level` to the current height, so that we don't update `kit_in_tez_in_prev_block` again in this block: